hieu3210/pyLTS/README.md

 3. Optionally optimizing model parameters (e.g., membership thresholds, hedge strengths) with PSO.
 4. Defuzzifying predicted linguistic terms back to numeric forecasts where required.

-Hedge Algebra (HA) background
+Hedge Algebras (HA) background
 ----------------------------
-Hedge Algebra provides an algebraic structure for linguistic variables: a finite set of primary terms (generators) and a family of hedges that modify term intensity.
+Hedge Algebras provides an Algebrasic structure for linguistic variables: a finite set of primary terms (generators) and a family of hedges that modify term intensity.
 HA defines ordering and combination operations that preserve semantic relationships between terms, enabling rigorous reasoning with qualitative descriptors.

 Usage
 -----